ossf/scorecard/docs/checks.md

 ## Security-Policy

-This check tries to determine if a project has published a security policy.
+This check tries to determine if the project has published a security policy.
 It works by looking for a file named `SECURITY.md` (case-insensitive) in a few well-known directories.

 **Remediation steps**
 - Place a security policy file `SECURITY.md` in the root directory of your repository.
 This makes it easily discoverable by a vulnerability reporter.